Over recent years, a lot of Chinese manufacturers are trying to grab a piece of the cordless stick vacuum pie.

 Underneath the nozzle is a button that releases a lock that holds the brush in place.

 The quirk is that the side guards of the brush are smooth.
-Your fingers will have a tendency to slip as you pull it out.
+Your fingers will tend to slip as you pull it out.

-This isn’t a major issue, but it’s still not as intuitive as other brands.
+This isn’t a significant issue, but it’s still not as intuitive as other brands.

 Another source of frustration (at least for me) is the dust cup.
-It’s not a serious design flaw but something that Roidmi can improve upon in future releases.
+It’s not a severe design flaw but something that Roidmi can improve upon in future releases.

 While Dyson has the hygienic system that pushes dirt out, the F8 only relies on a latch.